holochain/holochain-wasmer/README.md

 host.

 - The guest moves serialized `SomeDataType` into memory
-- The guest length-prefixes and leaks the serialized data to get a `GuestPtr`
+- The guest leaks the serialized data to get a `GuestPtr` and `Len`
-- The guest calls the host function with the `GuestPtr`
+- The guest calls the host function with the `GuestPtr` and `Len`
-- The host reads the length from the guest pointer and deserializes `SomeDataType` from the guest's memory
+- The host reads, deallocates and deserializes `SomeDataType` from the guest's memory
 - Note: due to a limitation in wasmer it is not possible for the host to call back into the guest during an imported function call, so at this point the input is still leaked on the guest
-- After the host call returns, the `host_call` function frees the previously leaked bytes on the guest side

 ##### Host returning data from imported function to guest